Jeff-Ciesielski/Boms-Away/README.md

 allowing for faster, easier data entry, and to provide a part database for re-use in future designs.

-## IMPORTANT!!!

-After some feedback from users, I've ported BomsAway to wxPython.
-All existing functionality should be intact, however, I've decided to leave the kivy version around for just a little while so that any bugs can get worked out before I pull the rug out.
-Please let me know of any bugs ASAP and I'll get them fixed.

-To use the new version:
-Install wxPython, either via pip, or the dedicated installer (see the requirements section).

-Launch the new version (bomsawaywx.py)

-Support for Kivy will be ripped out at the beginning of July.

 ## Requirements

 * python 2.7